OmarMKadah/Week-3-Project/README.md

    * When a "2" is entered at any point in a given entry, it will return "Boop!"

    * When a "3" is entered at any point in a given entry, it will return "I'm sorry, Dave.
 I'm afraid I can't do that!"

+   Contact:

+   If you have any problems, questions, ideas or suggestions, please contact me at:
+   	OmarMKadah@gmail.com

+   Notice:
+   	Discover your first Programming Language contains pieces of code that is Copyright (c) 2019.